-If you’re an avid gamer, you must know how important a graphics card driver means, and how an outdated or corrupt graphics card driver cause your game crashing, lagging or loading forever etc. Therefore, you should always check the current driver version and keep your graphics card driver up-to-date.
+If you’re an avid gamer, you must know how important a graphics card driver means, and how an outdated or corrupt graphics card driver causes your game to crash, lag or load forever, etc. Therefore, you should always check the current driver version and keep your graphics card driver up-to-date.

 There are two ways to update your graphics card driver: manually and automatically.

 Graphics card manufacturers keep releasing new drivers to fix bugs and improve game performance.
 You can find your graphics card driver and download the latest version from its official website:

 Then download the driver that is compatible with your Windows OS, and manually install it in your computer.

 If you don’t have time or patience, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.

 You can update your drivers automatically with either the FREE or the Pro version of Driver Easy.
 But with the Pro version it takes just 2 clicks (and you get full support and a 30-day money back guarantee):

 - Run Driver Easy and click Scan Now.
 Driver Easy will then scan the problem drivers on your computer.